NewcastleRSE/sparse-probabilistic-richardson-extrapolation/README.md

 │   │   ├── models_flock.py               # 2D Flocking model
 │   │   ├── models_mujoco.py              # 3D physics model using MuJoCo library
 │   │   └── models_utils.py               # Helper functions
-│   ├── plot_analysis_results.py          # Python script which when ran produces all plots used in SPRe paper │   ├── run_model_analysis.py             # Run a SPRE analysis with a given a parameter file │   ├── simulate_model.py                 # Run one model from given a parameter file │   └── sparse_pre                        # The Python code to do the actual SPRE analysis │       ├── extrapolation.py              # Function to call the SPRE method for given input-output data and options │       ├── helper_functions.py           # Various helper functions
+│   ├── plot_analysis_results.py          # Python script for plots used in SPRE paper
+│   ├── run_model_analysis.py             # Run a SPRE analysis with a given a parameter file │   ├── simulate_model.py                 # Run one model from given a parameter file
+│   └── sparse_pre                        # The Python code to do the actual SPRE analysis
+│       ├── extrapolation.py              # Function to call the SPRE method
+│       ├── helper_functions.py           # Various helper functions
 │       ├── MRE.py                        # The MRE method
 │       └── SPRE.py                       # Python code for the SPRE method